Fettuccine grilled cheese sounds so over the top – and it is! Who knew creamy pasta sandwiched between two slices of bread would be so delicious?

 Easy, satisfying meal – This grilled cheese takes 10 minutes from start to finish.
 All you have to do is assemble, broil, and eat.
 It doesn’t get much easier than that.

-Customizable – I used one of my go-to recipes, which involves a deliciously creamy, cheesy marinara-based sauce, but you can use fettuccine tossed in any sauce you like – Alfredo, pesto, bolognese; they all work well.
+Customizable – I used one of my go-to recipes, which involves a deliciously creamy, cheesy marinara-based sauce, but you can use fettuccine tossed in any sauce you like – Alfredo, pesto, carbonara, bechamel, bolognese; they all work well.

 Fettuccine Grilled Cheese Ingredients Notes